Schools have the opportunity to inform caregivers of how they expect them to be as road users in and around the school site.

-The Department of Education's Road Safety Education Officer can assist NSW public schools to plan localised road safety information outlining their expectations about safe travel to and from school by using these templates:
+The Department of Education's Road Safety Education Officer can assist NSW public schools to plan localised road safety information outlining their expectations about safe travel to and from school.

-Road safety information for parents and carers (translations available)
+Safe travel information for parents and carers (translations available) (NSW Department of Education)